 Credit Card Fraud Prevention Techniques

 Here are the main steps to protect your data:

 Making sure your customers are legitimate.
-Device fingerprinting, including IP address verification and transactions linking, can help with this by matching cards to humans.
+Device fingerprinting, including IP address verification and transaction linking, can help with this by matching cards to humans.
 When customers are standing in front of you, it’s easier to make sales decisions than when the customer is online.
-When dealing with card-not-present purchases, fraud detection software and identity checking are key to credit card fraud prevention.
+When dealing with card-not-present purchases, fraud detection software and identity checking is key to credit card fraud prevention.

 Looking out for suspicious orders.
-It’s great to see a large order come in, but an order larger than usual should also make you suspicious.
+It’s great to see a large order come in, but order larger than usual should also make you suspicious.
 When a transaction seems too good to be true, it might be.
 Investigating and verifying suspicious purchases by hand can save you a lot of hassles in the long run.
 Shopping behavior that is outside the ordinary calls for human intervention.
 This could also include multiple small orders from the same customer in a short period.

 Credit card fraud protection involves machines as well as people.
 If you’re studying how to prevent credit card fraud and are ready to put the best protections in place, you’re ready for the UniPay payment platform.

 Contact us now to learn how we can help with card-present and card-not-present fraud prevention.
 We’re here for you when you’re ready to talk.